kclm40/leaflet-challenge/README.md

    ![4-JSON](Images/4-JSON.png)

-2. Import and visualize the data by doing the following:

-   * Using Leaflet, create a map that plots all the earthquakes from your dataset based on their longitude and latitude.
+   * Used Leaflet to create a map that plots all the earthquakes from my dataset based on their longitude and latitude.

-       *  Your data markers should reflect the magnitude of the earthquake by their size and the depth of the earthquake by color.
-Earthquakes with higher magnitudes should appear larger, and earthquakes with greater depth should appear darker in color.
+       *  Data markers reflected the magnitude of the earthquake by their size and the depth of the earthquake by color.
+Earthquakes with higher magnitudes appeared larger, and earthquakes with greater depth appeared darker in color.

-       * **Hint:** The depth of the earth can be found as the third coordinate for each earthquake.

-   * Include popups that provide additional information about the earthquake when its associated marker is clicked.
+   * Included popups that provided additional information about the earthquake when its associated marker is clicked.

-   * Create a legend that will provide context for your map data.
+   * Created a legend that provided context for my map data.

-   * Your visualization should look something like the preceding map.

 - - -

-### Part 2: Gather and Plot More Data (Optional)

-The USGS wants you to plot a second dataset on your map to illustrate the relationship between tectonic plates and seismic activity.
-So, you will need to pull in this dataset and visualize it alongside your original data.
-Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.

-The following image is an example screenshot of what the USGS would like you to produce:

 ![5-Advanced](Images/5-Advanced.png)

-Perform the following tasks:

-* Plot the tectonic plates dataset on the map in addition to the earthquakes.
+* Plotted the tectonic plates dataset on the map in addition to the earthquakes.

-* Add other base maps to choose from.

 * Put each dataset into separate overlays that can be turned on and off independently.

-* Add layer controls to our map.
+* Added layer controls to the map.